jymmm/RHesus-RAdio/README.md

 I mean Line of Code..
 @ Arduino the keyboard shortcut control + F (find shorcut) so...
 180 send you to the line With the 180/256 value...
 Maybe i leave coments there...
  Hope that helps.
-Excuse my por english too. 乁⁠༼⁠☯⁠‿⁠☯⁠✿⁠༽⁠ㄏ
+Excuse my por english too.

  DR RHESUS